geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Yeah.
 I mean, it obviously doesn't use the linearizer, right?
 Wait.

 ##### **Geohot** [[00:48:07](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2887)]
 Oh, it doesn't use the linearizer.
 Oh, you're just concatting.
-You're just...
+You're just..
 Yeah.
 Yeah.

 ##### **Geohot** [[00:48:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2893)]
 Any reason you can't use the linearizer?

 ##### **Geohot** [[00:48:20](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2900)]
-Well, that's...
+Well, that's..
 I'm not sure.
-Again, I don't know how the copy...
+Again, I don't know how the copy..
 I don't know how the async stuff with the pipe commits and the weights would get pushed up that far on all the pipelining.
 I just don't know.

 ##### **Geohot** [[00:48:39](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2919)]
-It should...
+It should..
 It should mostly work.
 I think you'd be surprised how good the linearizer is, especially when we fix after end.
-Yeah, there's just...
+Yeah, there's just..
 Basically, there's a function called after, and you have to use that.
-So after will...
-Will, like...
+So after will..
+Will, like..
 Like, if you want a buffer after a store happened, you just do, like, buff.after the store.
 And that promises you that the store happened before that buffer.

 ##### **Geohot** [[00:49:10](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2950)]
 Is returned to you.